 10. HNSKY

-Moreover, through this online program version, an in-depth sky survey can be conducted to enable access to millions of stars’ images.
-Apart from that, it also allows a professional database that is enriched with in-depth sky survey information.
+Moreover, this online program version allows an in-depth sky survey to enable access to millions of stars’ images.
+It also allows a professional database enriched with in-depth sky survey information.

 Features of HNSKY

-- This astronomy software is entirely free and available in 21 languages; additionally, it can be downloaded and installed without restriction.
+• This astronomy software is free and available in 21 languages; it can also be downloaded and installed without restriction.

 11. Virtual Planet Atlas